 - Tent: MSR Hubba Hubba 2p.
 We had previously used an MSR Hubba Hubba NX.
 Along the way, retrofitted it with carbon fiber poles from a newer model and re-sealed the seams twice.
 After 10 years of use, the zippers were becoming increasingly finicky and small tears started to develop.
 The current model (Amazon) has made some changes to its color, materials, and window area, but retains many of the features we love – 2024 will be our first season using the new model, and we hope we are able to make another decade of memories with it.
 We use it with a footprint (Amazon) as well as MSR’s discontinued “mud mat” for one of the two vestibules.

-- Cooking and eating.
-As we mostly eat oatmeal for breakfast and dehydrated meals for dinner, we use an MSR Windburner stove (Amazon) which mostly boils water.
+- Stove: As we mostly eat oatmeal for breakfast and dehydrated meals for dinner, we use an MSR Windburner stove (Amazon) which mostly boils water.
 Over the years, it has proven fast and reliable.

 - Bear vault.
 We use a Backpacker’s Cache bear canister (Amazon).
 We’ll take this on most trips, including when we expect to be able to hang food, since it’s foolproof for keeping all manner of animals out and means we spend less time fussing with hanging food bags.